flow-php/flow/UPGRADE.md

 Extractors are no longer returning data under an array entry called `row`, thanks to this unpacking row become redundant.

+Because of that all DSL functions are no longer expecting `$entry_row_name` parameter, if it was used anywhere, please remove it.

 Before:
 ```php
 <?php